-Based on the data collected in 2019, Washington County continues to make progress towards the goal of fully accessible pedestrian facilities within County right-of-way.
-A comparison of the 2014 data and the 2019 data indicates that Washington County has increased its compliance rates to the following:
+Based on the data collected in 2024, Washington County continues to make progress towards the goal of fully accessible pedestrian facilities within County right-of-way.
+A comparison of the 2019 data and the 2024 data indicates that Washington County has increased its compliance rates to the following:

-Category 2014 Compliance 2019 Compliance
+Category 2024 Compliance 2019 Compliance

-Sidewalks 92.7% 95.0%
+Sidewalks 95.1% 95.0%

-Curb Ramps 82.3% 93.2%
+Curb Ramps 95.9% 93.2%

 Future County-wide reassessments will investigate the condition of all existing pedestrian facilities and be used to modify the Transition Plan as needed.
 At this time the County anticipates that such assessments will take place every five (5) years.
-The next five-year assessment will be conducted in 2024.